dmForks/DataMeta-domJava/core/README.md

 # DataMeta DOM Core

+For documentation, please refer to the [DataMeta Docs Repository](https://github.com/eBayDataMeta/DataMeta).

 ## This is the DataMeta DOM base project;

 The **Java** part does not have any dependencies on target platforms, only the base for Java using DataMeta DOM generated POJOs.